How Do I Get the Most Out of My Extended Warranty?

 4. Make Sure You Have the Right Coverage for Your Needs & Budget

 There are different levels of coverage, each suited to a different class of car or a different kind of driver.
 For example, the Highline add-on to the comprehensive Supreme protection plan from Endurance specifically covers select luxury cars.
 In contrast, the Advantage plan can help cover those who use their vehicles commercially, like those used by rideshare and delivery drivers or those looking for help with routine maintenance.
-Other plans, like the Select Premier plan, are great for high-mileage vehicles, while the Secure plan can help provide you with basic powertrain protection without breaking your budget with monthly payments starting as low as just $79.
+Other plans, like the Select Premier plan, are great for high-mileage vehicles, while the Secure plan can help provide you with basic powertrain protection without breaking your budget with low monthly payments.
 Reading through your contract will help ensure that your chosen plan will fit your needs without breaking the bank.

 5. Know Your Benefits & How to Use Them

-One of the best things about choosing a third-party provider is the added benefits you receive can often be well worth it.
+One of the best things about choosing a third-party provider is that the added benefits you receive can often be well worth it.
 Your contract should include full details on what these are and how you can go about using them.
 Endurance customers can enjoy 24/7 roadside assistance, trip interruption costs, and rental car reimbursements for free.
-And regardless of the Endurance auto protection plan you have, you can enjoy even more perks and savings by activating a year’s worth of Endurance Elite Benefits, including tire replacements or repairs, collision discounts and more.
+And regardless of the Endurance auto protection plan you have, you can enjoy even more perks and savings by activating a year’s worth of Endurance Elite Benefits, including tire replacements or repairs, collision discounts, and windshield repair.*

 6. Understand What You Need to Do to Keep Coverage Active